Xilinx/bootgen/README.md

 including BIN file construction and boot-time authentication and encryption based on OpenSSL (see details below).

 For more details about Bootgen usage, please refer to Xilinx UG1283.

+## Obfuscated Key generation
+Bootgen also supports Obfuscated Key generation using a Xilinx proprietary software.
+If you are using this proprietary flow, please contact a Xilinx® representative at 'secure.solutions@xilinx.com'for details and to ensure export compliance.

 # Build instructions
 ## Platform Support